Budget Calculator

 Review Regularly

 Review your budget weekly or monthly to catch issues early and make adjustments.
-Regular reviews help you stay aware and make course corrections.
+Regular reviews help you stay aware of your spending and make course corrections before small problems become big ones.
+Set a specific time each week or month for budget review.

 Build in Flexibility